RisingStack/react-easy-state/README.md

 <a href="#platform-support"><img src="images/browser_support.png" alt="Browser support" width="450px" /></a>

-**Breaking change in v6:** the default bundle changed from the ES5 version to the ES6 version.
-If you experience problems during the build process, please check [this docs section](#alternative-builds).

 <details>
 <summary><strong>Table of Contents</strong></summary>
 <!-- Do not edit the Table of Contents, instead regenerate with `npm run build-toc` -->